dekuNukem/exixe/getting_started.md

 ![Alt text](resources/test_sch.png)

-Be very careful not to touch exposed metal pins, you might want to wear a glove just to be sure.
+Be very careful not to touch exposed metal pins, a pair of glove might help if you want to be sure.

 ## Solder it on

-After making sure the tube is good, you can insert it to the module.
+After confirming the tube is good, you can insert it to the module.
 Match anode pin to the anode hole, then line up everything else:

 ![Alt text](resources/anodes.jpg)